 JC Professional Corporation audit many condominiums during the year.
-We audit all types of condominiums including standard and common element condominium corporation.
+We audit all types of condominiums including standard and common element condominium corporations.
 We audit townhouse and high-rise condominiums.
 Condominiums are required to file tax returns with the Canada Revenue Agency (CRA) and we prepare the condominium’s Corporation Income Tax Return, T2, and the Non-Profit Information Return, T1044.

 In all cases, a Board of Directors is elected by the owners at an Annual General Meeting to oversee the maintenance, repairs and general operations of the condominium.
 In most cases, the Board delegates the day-to-day administration of the condominium's operations, including repairs and maintenance, to a professional property management company.
-The property management company also provides the condominium's accounting and financial statements.
+The property management company also provides condominium accounting and financial statements.
 In a few cases, the Board of Directors has decided to take on the day-to-day administration of the condominium directly rather than engage a professional property management company to do that task.
 The Board of Directors remains ultimately responsible for the maintenance, repairs and general operations of the condominium, whether or not a professional property management company is engaged.

 The Board of Directors is responsible for the preparation and fair presentation of the condominium's financial statements in accordance with Canadian generally accepted accounting principles, and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.